mmccroskey/Mist/README.md

 - [x] Current app Users receive invite via push and optional in-app UI, can accept or decline
 - [x] New app Users taken to App Store to install, then can accept or decline from app

-To start using Mist, jump to [Usage](https://github.com/mmccroskey/Mist/blob/master/README.md#usage), or to learn more about how Mist is implemented, see [Mist's Architecture Explained](https://github.com/mmccroskey/Mist/blob/master/README.md#mists-architecture-explained).To start using Mist, jump to [Usage](https://github.com/mmccroskey/Mist/blob/master/README.md#usage), or to learn more about how Mist is implemented, see [Mist's Architecture Explained](https://github.com/mmccroskey/Mist/blob/master/README.md#mists-architecture-explained).
+To start using Mist, jump to [Usage](https://github.com/mmccroskey/Mist/blob/master/README.md#usage), or to learn more about how Mist is implemented, see [Mist's Architecture Explained](https://github.com/mmccroskey/Mist/blob/master/README.md#mists-architecture-explained).

 ## Requirements
 - iOS 10.0+ / macOS 10.12+ / tvOS 10.0+ / watchOS 3.0+